zowe/docs-site/docs/extend/extend-apiml/api-mediation-personal-access-token.md

 }
 ```

-The `userId` is the user the revocation should be applied to, while the timestamp represents the current date of revocation, in milliseconds.
+The `userId` refers the user the revocation should be applied to, while the timestamp represents the current date of revocation, in milliseconds.

+By calling this endpoint, the user rule will be stored in the Caching Service under the `invalidUsers` key.

 When invalidation is successful, the response to the request is an empty body.